Harold Macmillan: Relations with Margaret Thatcher

 It breaks my heart to see — and I cannot interfere — what is happening in our country today.
 This terrible strike, by the best men in the world, who beat the Kaiser's and Hitler's armies and never gave in.
 It is pointless and we cannot afford that kind of thing.
 Then there is the growing division of comparative prosperity in the south and an ailing north and Midlands.
 We used to have battles and rows but they were quarrels.
 Now there is a new kind of wicked hatred that has been brought in by different types of people.

-As Chancellor of Oxford University, Macmillan condemned its refusal in February 1985 to award Thatcher an honorary degree.
-He noted that the decision represented a break with tradition, and predicted that the snub would rebound on the university.
+As Chancellor of the University of Oxford, Macmillan condemned its refusal in February 1985 to award Thatcher an honorary degree.
+He noted that the decision represented a break with tradition, and predicted that the snub would redound to the university.

 Macmillan is widely supposed to have likened Thatcher's policy of privatisation to "selling the family silver".
 His precise quote, at a dinner of the Tory Reform Group at the Royal Overseas League on 8 November 1985, was on the subject of the sale of assets commonplace among individuals or states when they encountered financial difficulties: "First of all the Georgian silver goes.
 And then all that nice furniture that used to be in the salon.
 Then the Canalettos go."
 Profitable parts of the steel industry and the railways had been privatised, along with British Telecom: "They were like two Rembrandts still left."

 Macmillan's speech was much commented on, and a few days later he made a speech in the House of Lords, referring to it:

 When I ventured the other day to criticise the system I was, I am afraid, misunderstood.
 As a Conservative, I am naturally in favour of returning into private ownership and private management all those means of production and distribution which are now controlled by state capitalism.
 I am sure they will be more efficient.
 What I ventured to question was the using of these huge sums as if they were income.